Skip to main content

 2. Rewrite the opening around a business issue

-A recruiter reading an IT consultant letter wants a problem-solving voice, not a generic job-seeker voice.
-Open with a business issue, delivery tension, or client challenge that fits the role you are targeting.
+A recruiter reviewing an IT consultant letter wants to hear a problem-solving voice, not a generic job-seeker tone.
+Open with a business issue, delivery challenge, or client need that fits the role you are targeting.

 See opening example